 Senior secondary subjects are delivered by the Online Learning Programs for Years 11 and 12, which is supported by high schools and colleges across the state.
 This is managed centrally by Curriculum Services.
 Curriculum Services also offers a program of courses to support gifted and talented students - Gifted Online - and a selection of other K - 10 courses to supplement local offerings such as languages.

-Compared to how we operated in the past, DECV is a very different place today.
 All of our courses are delivered online using the Scaffold (Moodle-based) Learning Management System.
 These courses are supported by scheduled online lessons in Adobe Connect and print materials are used when it is pedagogically sound to do so.

 Our specialist teachers provide students with individual learning and support and they are dedicated to building the confidence and resilience of every student.
 Like any school, our teachers support and interact with students daily, but they do so in a different way to most schools; they do so virtually.